NatalieW96/Python-Bootcamp/slides.md

 ###### natalie.williams@uni-potsdam.de
 ---
 ## Logistics
-- This course is a one week intensive course designed to teach basic Python programming
+- This course is a one week intensive course designed to teach basic Python programming for scientists
-- The course is aimed at complete beginners to Python or programming in general, or those that want to brush up before the semester kicks in
+- The course is aimed at complete beginners to Python or programming in general, those who know another language, or just those that want to brush up
-- Each day will consist of two sessions: one lecture from 10:15 - 12:30, and one seminar from 13:15 - 15:30
+- Each day will consist of two sessions: one from 10:15 - 12:30, and one from 13:15 - 15:30
 - All sessions will take place here in room xxx

+---
+## Logistics
+- Each session will be lecture style for ~45 mins, followed by hands on coding for the remaining hour where I will be available to help
+- Material is available on moodle, and you may use the computers here or your own personal laptop (may require extra setup)
+- You are encouraged to work together with your neighbour, and to google things ([stackoverflow](https://stackoverflow.com/questions) is your friend)
+- This is the first time this course is being delivered, so please ask questions where needed.
+We can slow things down as much as we need.

 ---
 ## Course content